 - More support for sustained effort and helpful assistance, less on shutting down efforts that don’t pan out immediately.

 - More funding to go deeper, less for one-shot skin-deep or nice ephemera.

-- More space to think creatively, less enforcement of the dysfunctional business model.
+- Less enforcement of the dysfunctional business model.

 - More spine from philanthropic funders, less self-protection and less avoidance of real opportunities to serve the greater good.